elleech/web_pitt/infsci2560_a2-ReactGoBoard/README.md

 - `src/index.js` is the JavaScript entry point.
   You can delete or rename the other files.

-`watch.json` - The [watch.json](https://glitch.com/help/restart/) file in this project configures Glitch to use optimal install and restart rules for developing React apps.

 ## Available Scripts

 ### `npm test`